 | Fall | Every 10–14 days | Start reducing frequency |

-The golden rule I follow: When in doubt, don’t water.
-A slightly thirsty Pilea will bounce back quickly.
-An overwatered one with root rot?
-That’s much harder to save.
+The golden rule I live by: when in doubt, don’t water.
+A slightly thirsty Pilea bounces back within a day; an overwatered one sliding into root rot is a far harder rescue.

 Step 3: Choosing the Right Soil and Pot